apache/spark/docs/configuration.md

     Directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk.
 This should be on a fast, local disk in your system.
 It can also be a comma-separated list of multiple directories on different disks.

+    NOTE: In Spark 1.0 and later this will be overriden by SPARK_LOCAL_DIRS (Standalone, Mesos) or LOCAL_DIRS (YARN) envrionment variables set by the cluster manager.
   </td>
 </tr>
 <tr>